Church of the Redeemer, Jerusalem

 Built on land given to King William I of Prussia (after 1870 Kaiser Wilhelm I) on the occasion of the latter's participation at the inauguration of the Suez Canal in 1869 by Sultan Abdülhamid of the Ottoman Empire, the church was constructed from 1892 to 1898.
 The location had been the site of the old church of St. Mary Minor.
 In 1898, Kaiser Wilhelm II made a trip to Jerusalem to personally dedicate the new church.
-For the dedication of the church, the Kaiser entered the city on horse back through two specially made ceremonial arches, one a gift of the Ottoman Empire and one a gift from the local Jewish community.
+For the dedication of the church, the Kaiser entered the city on horse back through two specially made ceremonial arches, one a gift of the Ottoman Empire.
 The church was dedicated on Reformation Day, 1898.
 At the dedication, Wilhelm said:

 Redeemer Church was closed for services from the end of May 1940 until 1950, when first the Palestinian Lutheran congregation resumed services, and later the Evangelical congregation of German language followed.

 In the garden next to the church is a memorial marking the location of the crusader headquarters of the Order of the Knights of St. John.
+Directly adjacent to the Lutheran Church of the Redeemer is the Church of the Holy Sepulchre that marks traditional site where Jesus was crucified.